 Most people skip ads, including video ads, so engaging them within the first ten second is very vital.

 About 78 percent of customers say they don’t feel understood by brands.
 Get on the same page with your audience by aligning your message with their intent.

 Aligning with your audience’s intent boils down to understanding their pain points and aspirations.
-For example, they might be applying to college and need to write a college essay, trying to decide on a site hosting solution, or seeking to understand a complex subject like machine learning.
+For example, they might be applying to college, trying to decide on a site hosting solution, or seeking to understand a complex subject like machine learning.

 Articulate this problem in the language they understand, clearly focusing on their most important pain points and aspirations.

 Video example: Old Spice

 Use emotional triggers that address the specific pain point (for instance, ‘save’ if they want to save money), and reinforce how your product or services could help ease the pains and attain their goals.

 Find out what they consider helpful, and communicate it in ways that’ll engage, interest, and build emotional connections.